 Data received from the National Eye Institute (NEI) will be collected via their electronic data capture system (EMR), and uploaded on a daily basis to the Coordinating Center's database, Advantage EDC.
-Microperimetry data will be provided directly to the Coordinating Center from the NEI.
 Data received from the Bristol Eye Hospital (BEH) will be collected directly through Advantage EDC.
+Aligned OCT and microperimetry data collected for all participants will be provided directly to the Coordinating Center.